-The convention shortly before noon | public,
+The convention shortly before noon

-Scranton, Fa.
-Oct.
-13.-The joint con-to allow the resolutions committee to to allow the resolutions committee to prepare a set of resolutions to be prepared for the afternoon session.
+Scranton, Fn.
+Oct 12.-The joint con-to allow the resolutions committee to vention of the anthracite miners, which pared for the afternoon session.

-addressed the convention during the morning session, and informed the delegate; that the bituminous miners are willing to render them unancial aid if delegates it is believed that most of them favor the acceptance of the offer vance, providing they will make some conce, slons in the other grievances.
+W. T. Ryan, secretary-treasurer of the United Mine Workers of Illinois, addressed the convention during the morning session, and informed the delegate: that the bituminous miners are willing to render them financial ald if

+From what can be learned from the of the operators of a 10 per cent advance, providing they will make some concersions in the other grievances.
 It it not believed an agreement will be reached before night.

-The resolutions committee went into The resolutions committee went into session at 1 o'clock, and at 2 o'clock had not concluded its work.
-There are many rumors in circulation as to what the committee will bring before the convention, but only the committee knows what it will present.
-Opinions of the delegates are still widely divergent. but there are many who believe that a resolution accepting the increase on a fixed scale would be very favorably looked upon by the miners' delegates.
+The resolutions committee went into session at 1 o'clock, and at 2 o'clock had not concluded its work.
+There are many rumors in circulation as to what the committee will bring before the convention, but only the committee what it will present Orintons of knows what it will present.
+Opinions of the delegates are still widely divergent. out there are many who believe that a esolution accepting the increase on a fixed scale would be very favorably looked upon by the miners' delegates.
 Scranton, Pa., Oct.
-13,-The miners' convention has voted to continue on
+13.-The miners' onvention has voted to continue on atrike.